 The five factors that are considered in the calculation of credit scores are payment history, credit utilization, credit length, credit mix, and new credit inquiries.
 Read on to learn more about each of these factors and how they can help or hurt credit health.

-By you consistently pay off your credit cards and loans in full and on time, you can build a positive payment history.
+By consistently paying off your credit cards and loans in full and on time, you can build a positive payment history.
 Payment history accounts for about 35% of how a credit score is calculated.